tensorflow/gnn/tensorflow_gnn/docs/guide/gnn_modeling.md

 Please see the class docstring for details.
 The later section on "convolutions to context" will discuss pooling in smarter ways with attention.

-The context state, stored under feature name `tfgnn.DEFAULT_STATE_NAME`, can be used in node set updates (and the edge set updates discussed below) much like any context feature.
+The context state, stored under feature name `tfgnn.HIDDEN_STATE`, can be used in node set updates (and the edge set updates discussed below) much like any context feature.